open-telemetry/opentelemetry-collector-contrib/processor/servicegraphprocessor/README.md

 Since the service graph processor has to process both sides of an edge, it needs to process all spans of a trace to function properly.
 If spans of a trace are spread out over multiple instances, spans are not paired up reliably.
+A possible solution to this problem is using the [load balancing exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/loadbalancingexporter) in a layer on front of collector instances running this processor.

 ## Visualization